aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/aws_event/_index.md

 ### Next step

 Once you have completed the step above, you can leave the AWS console open.
-You can now move to the [next step](/10_prerequisites/aws_event/11_cloud9-setup.html) and begin setup of your Cloud9 environment.
+You can now move to the next step and begin to access your VS Code environment.